 Businesses prefer a carbon price to other climate solutions because they remain financially stable while they adjust their operations, thanks to a predictable and gradually rising price on carbon.
 They will not lose time or spend extra money trying to understand complicated new regulations and rules and incorporate them into their plans.

 A price on carbon is the best climate solution for America’s economy because it is the most cost-efficient way to lower America’s pollution.
 To match its impact, multiple regulations across economic sectors would be needed, at an additional cost of hundreds of billions of dollars every year to America’s economy.

 The net climate and health benefits of a carbon tax are estimated at $800 billion each year.
 If we fail to take climate action, economists estimate that global wealth could fall by 25% by 2100, with an increasing number of Americans falling into poverty.

 Similarly, when describing how the bill works, we want to keep it simple and high level like we do on the How it Works page on the Energy Innovation Act website or on our Energy Innovation Act Fact Sheet.
 Our Infographic also has some good high-level points.

 What if I get more detailed questions?

-Use the Responding To Public Questions resource to help you practice and anticipate many commonly asked questions and some potential responses that you can use.
-It can be a good study guide to have available when doing outreach and like all of CCL's communication resources, feel free to modify to fit your circumstance.
+See the Handling Challenging Questions About the Energy Innovation Act training for additional guidance on how to best engage with others who have questions and critiques regarding CCL’s approach and preferred policy solution.
+The Handling Challenging Questions Resource is available to anticipate many commonly asked questions and some potential responses that you can use.
+It can be a good study guide to have available when doing outreach and, like all of CCL's communication resources, feel free to modify to fit your circumstance.

-There is also a Energy Innovation Act Q&A page written for volunteers that may have additional detail beyond what the public generally needs.
+There is also an Energy Innovation Act Q&A page written for volunteers that may have additional detail beyond what the public generally needs.